 In Luxembourg, the registration for VAT is mandatory for the following entities:

-anyone established in Luxembourg who starts a taxable activity and assumes that its annual turnover will exceed 25,000 EUR annually;
+anyone established in Luxembourg who starts a taxable activity and estimates that its annual turnover will exceed 25,000 EUR;

-any entity which is not established or domiciled in Luxembourg, but who performs transactions subject to the Luxembourg VAT, such as occasional services and temporary provision of services related to real estate located in Luxembourg and delivery of goods with installation or assembly in Luxembourg, for which it is liable for the tax;
+any entity which is not established or domiciled in Luxembourg, but that performs transactions subject to the Luxembourg VAT.
+These can be: occasional services and temporary provision of services related to real estate located in Luxembourg and delivery of goods with installation or assembly in Luxembourg, for which it is liable for the tax;

-any legal entity who makes intra-Community acquisitions of goods, for an annual fee out of more than 10,000 EUR;
+any legal entity who makes intra-community acquisitions of goods, for an annual amount over 10,000 EUR;

-any entity established in Luxembourg which performs operations that do not qualify for deduction and which performs taxable services on the territory of another Member State for which the lessee is a liable tax;
+any entity established in Luxembourg which performs operations that do not qualify for deduction and which offers taxable services on the territory of another Member State in certain conditions;

-any person established in Luxembourg, subject to lump-sum taxation and who performs activities in the agricultural and forestry fields and makes deliveries of alcoholic beverages or wood for an annual amount in excess of 10,000 EUR;
+any person established in Luxembourg, subject to lump-sum taxation and who performs activities in the agricultural and forestry fields and makes deliveries of alcoholic beverages or wood for an annual amount over 10,000 EUR;

-any person established and registered for VAT in another Member State of the European Union who performs activities in Luxembourg to an annual amount in excess of 100,000 euros.
+any person established and registered for VAT in another Member State of the European Union who performs activities in Luxembourg to an annual amount over 100,000 euros.